2001 American Memorial: Post-race

-According to CART physician Dr. Steve Olvey, Zanardi's diagnosis when he left the track was "extremely critical".
-His life had been endangered by the crash when the collision caused a traumatic amputation of both of his legs: the entire left leg from the thigh down and the right leg from the knee down.
+According to CART physician Dr. Steve Olvey, Zanardi's condition when he left the track was "extremely critical".
+The crash had been life-threatening.
+It caused a traumatic amputation of both of his legs, the entire left leg from the thigh down and the right leg from the knee down.
 This resulted in the loss of 75% of his blood volume; last rites were given to him afterward.
-Upon arriving at Klinikum Berlin-Marzahn, Zanardi underwent a three-hour operation to clean and close the wounds.
+Upon arriving at Klinikum Berlin-Marzahn, Zanardi underwent a three-hour surgery to clean and close the wounds.
 He also fractured his pelvis and suffered a concussion.
 Tagliani had a sore back as a result of the accident, and was released from the hospital after one day.
 On September 17, one of Zanardi's doctors said that his life was not in danger, although he had been placed under an induced coma in an attempt to prevent trauma shock.
 Doctors took Zanardi off the coma three days later, and he left Klinikum Berlin-Marzahn on October 30.

 Johnny Herbert, who had previously been Zanardi's teammate in Formula One, said of the incident, "It's a big shock to everybody.
 You have accidents, yes, but you don't expect something this gruesome."
 Laz Denes, a spokesman for Zanardi's Mo Nunn Racing team, said the impact was "immense, almost harder than anything I've ever seen."
 According to Denes, the point of contact "was about 12 inches past the cockpit," and he called Zanardi's survival a "miracle".
 Tagliani commented several days after the crash that Zanardi was constantly in his thoughts.
 During his hospital stay, Zanardi contacted Tagliani and told him that he was not at fault.

 With his victory, Bräck claimed the lead in the points competition; with five races left in the season, he had 131 points.
 De Ferran was in second, 11 points behind Bräck, and Andretti was five points further back.
 Castroneves was 20 points out of the lead, in fourth place.
 Dixon trailed Bräck by 45 points, and was in front of Franchitti by one point.
 Carpentier's top-three finish left him in seventh, with 83 points, while Cristiano da Matta was five points behind him.

 In 2002, the German 500 was not held after the EuroSpeedway filed for insolvency.
-The race returned to EuroSpeedway the following year, as did Zanardi, who ran 13 laps to represent those that he never completed in 2001.
+The race returned to EuroSpeedway the following year, as did Zanardi, who ran 13 demonstration laps to represent those that he never completed in 2001.